 The preceding is a general description of the CoCo’s duties, and does not include many of the specific duties and responsibilities of a staff member.
 CoCos are offered a stipend that is paid in 4 instalments throughout the academic year, which is reported as a taxable benefit to the Canada Revenue Agency.
 Complete job descriptions are available upon request.

-- It is recommended for Community Coordinator to have prior experience in living off-campus along with the interest to create a supportive living and learning environment for diverse students
+- It is recommended for Community Coordinator to have prior experience in living off-campus and/or commuting to campus along with the interest to create a supportive living and learning environment for diverse students

 Additional assets include:

 - Leadership experience coordinating or supervising a team of students

 - Experience facilitating groups, educational workshops or meetings

 - Experience providing personal, academic or social support to students

 - Involvement for building inclusive communities for diverse students